-IPRG evaluated closure with a final cover system (hereafter referred to as closure-in-place or CIP) (Part 845.750) and closure by removal of CCR (CBR) (Part 845.740).
+IPRG evaluated closure with a final cover system (hereafter referred to as closure-in-place or CIP) (Section 845.750) and closure by removal (CBR) of CCR (Section 845.740).
 The results of an analysis of these closure alternatives are summarized in Attachment 1.
-Based on the Closure Alternatives Analysis, closure by removal has been identified as the most appropriate closure method.
+Based on the Closure Alternatives Analysis, closure in place with a final cover system has been identified as the most appropriate closure method.